Shri (genus): Description

-This specimen is distinguishable from Velociraptor mongoliensis based on a weak fourth trochanter, this is however, also shared with all other dromaeosaurids, and deep anterior pedicular fossae in the cervical vertebrae.
+Shri was mostly similar to Velociraptor mongoliensis in having a weak fourth trochanter, this is however, also shared with all other dromaeosaurids, and deep anterior pedicular fossae in the cervical vertebrae.
 Another distinguishing trait of Shri is that its epipophyses in the last four cervicals are not raised but instead are represented by rugose circular scars.

 Classification

-Shri devi was entered into a phylogenetic analysis to test its relationships within Dromaeosauridae.
-It was found to be the sister taxon of Velociraptor mongoliensis based on the presence of a distinct ambiens tubercle that is located proximally on the anterior face of the pubis, a well-developed anterior tuberosity located high on the ischium, as well as a rounded ischial ridge that runs lengthwise.
-A cladogram of the phylogenetic analysis performed by the describers is shown below:
+In their 2021 description of Shri devi, Turner and colleagues scored it in the "Theropod Working Group matrix" to test its phylogenetic relationships within the Dromaeosauridae.
+It was found to be the sister taxon to Velociraptor mongoliensis based on the presence of a distinct ambiens tubercle that is located proximally on the anterior face of the pubis, a well-developed anterior tuberosity located high on the ischium, as well as a rounded ischial ridge that runs lengthwise.

+In their 2025 description of Shri rapax, Moutrille et al. similarly recovered Shri as the sister taxon to Velociraptor mongoliensis within the Velociraptorinae.
+These results were obtained using the comprehensive theropod-focused phylogenetic matrix of Andrea Cau (2024), who contributed to the description of S. rapax.
+A cladogram based on these results is displayed below:

+Paleobiology

+In their 2025 description of Shri rapax, Moutrille et al. proposed that this taxon had a stronger bite force than Velociraptor based on the proportionally stouter and shorter snout, more caudally extended tooth row, and interdigitated jugal-maxillary suture.
+The hands of this species also bore a proportionally larger pollex ungual (claw on the first digit of the hand) than in other velociraptorines.
+These factors suggest niche partitioning between closely related dromaeosaurids in the Djadokhta Formation.